yunify/qingcloud-csi/README.md

 ## Block Plugin

-### Configuration
-- StorageClass: set the name and other parameters of your block storage server

 ### Compiling
 QingCloud CSI plugin can be complied as a binary file or a container.
 We can get a binary file in _output folder.
 When compiled as a container, the image is stored in a local Docker's image store.